 At Apii Te Uki Ou we offer a wide range of curricular and extra-curricular activities which help our learners become well-rounded, balanced individuals.
 These additions to our school curriculum are what helps foster our student's ability to develop a range of skills across a broad range of learning areas.
 Some of these activities include Funky Fridays, cultural exchanges and competitions, sailing, Vaka Iti, extension programmes, remedial support, Education Outside the Classroom (EOTC), school camps, sporting opportunities and many more.
 Please see a few of these opportunities below.

-For all art purchase of prints and cards and to see all other pieces for sale please contact Shannon Harris (Specialist Art Teacher) on 76102 or make an enquiry at the school office
+For all art purchases of prints and cards and to see all other pieces for sale please contact our school office on 23509.

 Culture & Te Reo Maori

 Cook Island Culture and the Maori language play a large part of the learning experience at Apii Te Uki Ou.
 The Cook Islands is rich in culture and language and this is celebrated widely by its people and all of those who come to visit.
 The beauty of the Cook Islands culture is lived every day at our school and taught as an essential component of the national curriculum.
 It is required that all of our students are taught Cook Island Maori and understand the many facets of the Culture which include ukulele, drumming, planting, weaving, dancing and more.

 Nature Appreciation offers an opportunity to learn about the beauty, bounty and benefits the Cook Island natural environment offers.
 You will learn about traditions, culture, plants and animals in their environment and learn to appreciate and care for these amazing resources along the way.

 Sporting and Athletic Events